 As you are using several rods, you have the advantage of being able to cover a large area, even though you are fishing statically.

-I have found that a good rule of thumb is to move one rod every 1-2 hours, if there is no action going on.
-This way, you are not completely abandoning you chosen area on the ice, but rather, you are expanding it!
+I have found that a good rule of thumb is to move one rod every 1-2 hours if there is no action going on.
+This way, you are not completely abandoning your chosen area on the ice, but rather, you are expanding it!

-And besides, starting over in an entirely new area of a venue takes a lot of time.
-Keep to your chosen spot and focus on discovering it fully.
-Try out that remote fishing spot next time you are heading out instead!
+Instead, keep to your chosen spot and focus on discovering it fully.
+Try out that remote area next time you are heading out instead!